raagan-u/docs/docs/developers/cookbook/APITerminalApp.md

 Garden uses Sign-In with Ethereum (SIWE) to verify wallet ownership for each user.

 1. **Request a nonce**
-Generate a unique, single-use nonce as a challenge:
+Generate a unique, single-use nonce as a challenge.

 Endpoint:
 ```